santos95/DockerDev/Kubernetes/Example2/notes.md

 ###### by default replicas is set to 1
 ###### within template - be define the pod that should be created - in the templete of a deployment, always is used to define a pod, so for that, is not necessary to define a kind which the value of pod
 ###### after template metadata, we require to define the specification of the inviduals for the deployment that we are defined, The first spec is for the overall deployment and this for the pod
-###### the second spec - define how the pod should be created - so we define one type of pod for a deployment, if we want different types of pods we required other deployments, if we have n replicas we have n equals deployments running a container based on the same image.
+###### the second spec - define how the pod should be created - so we define one type of pod for a deployment, if we want different types of pods we required other deployments, if we have n replicas we have n equals pods running a container based on the same image.
 ###### containers key - allows us to define which containers or the single container that should be part of the pod that we are defining.
 We can define n containers, so remember that a pod can have a group of related containers running.
 So we can list containers - So containers key allows us to define the container or group of containers that should be part of our pod
 ###### if we require multiple containers we can define like this - using "-" to specify the different list of containers required.
 spec: